-The license status report consists of 4 columns:
+The license status report consists of 5 columns:

-- License: This column lists each Blueprint license type. - Maximum possible: Indicates the total number of purchased licenses, by license type. - Current: Indicates the total number of licenses that are currently in use, by license type. - Available Room: Indicates the total number of available (unused) licenses, by license type.
+- License: This column lists each Blueprint license type. - Maximum possible: Indicates the total number of purchased licenses, by license type. - Current: Indicates the total number of licenses that are currently in use, by license type. - Available Room: Indicates the total number of available (unused) licenses, by license type. - Expiry Date: Indicates the expiry date of the license.